secretstartups/handbook/tools-and-tips/linux/index.html.md

 ## Usage of Java

 Some applications used on Linux may require Java.
-There is OpenJDK and Oracle Java, with the latter not being a free version.
-GitLab team members should be using the OpenJDK version on their laptops.
+The last open-source version of Oracle Java that was released was in January of 2019.
+All new versions since then require a paid/licensed scubscription.
+Therefore GitLab no longer supports Oracle Java, and requires all team-members to use an open-source alternative like OpenJDK.
+Oracle periodicaly audits all downloads of Oracle Java and actively pursues companies that are out of compliance.
+The IT department therefore enforces a policy that will remove all instances of Oracle Java that are found on team-members machines

 To ensure you are using the correct version, use the `java -version` command.

 If OpenJDK is installed, the response will look similar to this: